-Here is a list of interesting Amazon Rainforest Facts you must know!
+Here is a list of interesting Amazon forest facts you must know

 - The Amazon is named after the Amazons of Greek mythology, a group of fierce, independent, and courageous female warriors and hunters.
 The name was given by Spanish explorer Francisco de Orellana when he fought a war with some tribes in the forest and witnessed women of the tribe fighting alongside men.

-- There are over 350 indigenous and ethnic groups residing in the Biggest Rainforest in the World, many of which have never had contact with the outside world.
+- There are over 350 indigenous and ethnic groups residing in the Amazon Rainforest, many of which have never had contact with the outside world.
 The forest is home to around 30 million people.

 - The forest cover in the Amazon is so thick that it takes around 10 minutes for rainwater to reach the forest floor in some regions.
 This thickness is also why only 1% of sunlight reaches the floor, and the forest is mostly dark.